andriesfilmer/gtd/cheatsheets/bash-oneliners.md

     i=1;for f in Picture*.png ;do mv "$f" "Picture_$i.png" ;((i++));done

 Heres how to add a t_ to all the .jpg files in the current directory:
 (Remember to remove the "echo" if you like the results.)

     for i in *jpg ;do echo mv -i -- "./$i" "./t_${i}" ;done

 If that looks good.. then remove the "echo" to make the changes permanent. <br>
-(Remember to remove the "echo" if you like the results.)
+(Remember to remove the first "echo" if you like the results.)

 Heres how to change those t_ files to tn_ files: